How Social Media Can Destroy Your Personal Injury Claim

 Your Personal Injury Attorney Can Help Protect Your Personal Injury Claim

-As an experienced personal injury attorney in California, Sally Morin and her team of top-rated injury lawyers has been helping clients minimize the impact of social media on their personal injury claims for years.
+As an experienced personal injury traffic accident attorney in California, Sally Morin and her team of top-rated injury lawyers has been helping clients minimize the impact of social media on their personal injury claims for years.
 Indeed, speaking with an attorney immediately after your accident is the best way to learn what you should (and shouldn't) do to maximize the financial award you may be entitled to.

 Don't let your social media feed derail your financial recovery process.
 Be smart about your social postings and get better results today.